mattpatterson94/sitesauce-wordpress-plugin/readme.txt

 - Trigger on acf/save-post for custom options pages / pages / posts
 - Only trigger once per save
 - Using filters, Sitesauce can be triggered based on custom wp options
+- Add new toggleable fields in the settings menu for new types of triggers

 = 1.1 =
 - Fix crash when saving or creating pages